Cuthbert Collingwood, 1st Baron Collingwood: Battle of Trafalgar

-On the death of Nelson, Collingwood assumed his position as commander-in-chief, transferring his flag to the frigate HMS Euryalus.
-Knowing that a severe storm was in the offing, Nelson had intended that the fleet should anchor after the battle, but Collingwood chose not to issue such an order: many of the British ships and prizes were so damaged that they were unable to anchor, and Collingwood concentrated efforts on taking damaged vessels in tow.
+On the death of Nelson, Collingwood assumed command of the fleet and his position as acting commander-in-chief, transferring his flag to the frigate HMS Euryalus because of the damage to the Royal Sovereign.
+He is said to have shed tears on learning of the death of his friend Nelson.
+He gave the order for the Royal Sovereign to be towed away from action while she was still afloat.
+Anticipating that a storm was forming, Nelson had intended that the fleet should anchor after the battle.
+However, on taking command Collingwood chose not to issue such an order for several reasons, disagreeing with Nelson's earlier command.
+Many of the British ships and prizes were so damaged that they were unable to anchor, and Collingwood concentrated efforts on taking only those damaged vessels likely to survive the storm in tow.
 In the ensuing gale, many of the prizes were wrecked on the rocky shore and others were destroyed to prevent their recapture, though no British ship was lost.
+Collingwood wrote his official dispatch to the Admiralty as two letters on 22 and 24 October, informing Britain of victory in battle and the loss of Nelson.

+After the Battle, Collingwood was concerned with getting the more heavily-damaged ships away for repairs while maintaining the blockade off Cádiz and other ports.
 On 9 November 1805, Collingwood was raised to the peerage as Baron Collingwood, of Caldburne and Hethpool in the County of Northumberland.
-He also received the thanks of both Houses of Parliament and was awarded a pension of £2000 per annum.
-Together with all Trafalgar captains and admirals, he also received a Naval Gold Medal, his third, after those for the Glorious First of June and Cape St Vincent.
+However, the barony was enacted to pass only along the male line and so he later wrote numerous times to the government asking it be amended so his daughters could inherit which did not occur.
+He also received the thanks of both Houses of Parliament and was awarded a pension of £2,000 per annum.
+The Patriotic Fund awarded him a £500 commemorative silver vase.
+Together with all Trafalgar captains and admirals, he also received a Naval Gold Medal, his third, after those for the Glorious First of June and Cape St. Vincent.
 Only Nelson and Sir Edward Berry share the distinction of three gold medals for service during the wars against France.

-When not at sea he resided at Collingwood House in the town of Morpeth which lies some 15 miles north of Newcastle upon Tyne and Chirton Hall in Chirton, now a western suburb of North Shields.
-He is known to have remarked, "whenever I think how I am to be happy again, my thoughts carry me back to Morpeth."